dart-lang/leak_tracker/doc/leak_tracking/MOTIVATION.md

 As a result, `leak_tracker` increases confidence and reduces engineering effort related to memory efficiency.

 Item #3 is not covered by `leak_tracker`.
 There are no known tools to automate it so far.
 All known methods are manual:
-1. Analyzing the consumed memory Memory using DevTools snapshotting and diffing
+1. Analyzing the consumed memory using DevTools snapshotting and diffing
 2. [Memory baselining](../BASELINE.md) in regression tests

 ## How large can memory leaks be?